-Succulents are tough plants that can survive long periods of drought, but when it comes to light, how much sunlight do succulents need?
+Succulents are tough plants that can survive long periods of drought, but when it comes to light, how much sunlight do succulents need to grow and stay healthy?
 A common misconception is that they can survive out in the heat without shade or shelter.

 We all love succulents that are fresh out of the garden center, with their perfect, compact shape.
 They’re practically pieces of art.